fv-c/fv-c/README.md

 Ordinary member of S.I.M.C.
 (Italian Society of Contemporary Music), his works are performed in concerts and contemporary music festivals, in Italy and abroad, and have been positively evaluated in various national and international composition competitions: _First Prize_ in the International Composition Competition “2 Agosto” – XXVII edition (2021); _Best piece of the trilogy_ award and the _Best piece among the youngest composers_ award, within the 1st Composition Competition “Lirica da camera su testi di poeti e scrittori delle Case Museo di Romagna” (2021); _Jurypreis_ and _Publikumspreis_, at the “Junges Lied-Wettbewerbes” Competition in Zurich (2022); _Grand Prix_ in the 4th International Composer Competition “New Music Generation 2022”, organized by the Kazakh National University of Arts (2022); finalist in the “Luciano Berio” International Composition Competition (2023).

+He received the Goffredo Petrassi Award from the President of the Italian Republic Sergio Mattarella, as the best student of the Composition Course of the Accademia Nazionale di Santa Cecilia for the year 2022.

 He has received several commissions for acoustic and mixed music (Orchestra Magna Grecia, Orchestra Sinfonica Metropolitana di Bari, ArteScienza, CRM \[Centro Ricerche Musicali di Roma\], Musinfo \[Saint-Étienne - France\], Coro Sol-O Canto, Trio Lumen, Caelium, etc).

 Currently, at the “N. Piccinni” Conservatory of Bari, he is a PhD student in “Computational electroacoustic music composition, generative algorithmic models and computational complexity”.